-Eagle-eyed Scouts and Scouters have noticed something new in the Scout rank requirements that took effect January 1, 2016: “tell how you have done your duty to God.”
+Scout requirements include “tell how you have done your duty to God.”

 To be clear, “duty to God” has been a part of the BSA from the start.
 The first BSA Handbook for Boys, published in 1911, says “no boy can grow into the best kind of citizenship without recognizing his obligation to God.”

-What’s new is that beginning Jan.
-1, 2016, every rank from Tenderfoot to Eagle Scout (plus Eagle Scout palms) will include a “duty to God” requirement.
+Every rank from Tenderfoot to Eagle Scout (plus Eagle Scout palms) include a “duty to God” requirement.

 It’s important to know what that means — and what it doesn’t.